Vayishlach: He Kissed Him

 And he [the “man”] said: “It will no longer be said [that] Ya-akov is your name, but instead Yisrael, because sarita with gods and with men and you have hung on.”
 (Genesis 32:29)

-sarita (שָׂרִיתָ) = you have striven with, prevailed over.
+sarita (שָׂרִיתָ) = you have striven with, contended with.
 (Another form of the verb sarah.)

 The wrestler knows that Jacob has already striven with humans; he was born hanging onto his brother’s heel, and he maneuvered against Esau in Canaan, and Lavan in Charan.
 Now he has striven with a being that might be God, or at least one of God’s messengers.

 And Jacob inquired and said: “Please tell me your name.”
-But he [the “man”] said: “Why do you ask for my name?”
+But he [the “man”] said: “Why do you ask for my name?!”
 And he blessed him there.
 (Genesis 32:30)

 Perhaps the mysterious wrestler says “Why do you ask for my name?” because God’s angelic messengers have no names.8